SixSecondMonks/SixSecondMonks.github.io/_projects/backfire-camp-2016.md

 ---
 layout: single
-title: "Backfire Camp - Da Vinci's Workshop (2016)"
+title: "Backfire Camp (2016)"
 categories:
   - Burning Man
   - LED
   - Sound
   - Vibration
+header:
+  teaser: /assets/images/bm-2016/backfire-social-2.jpg
+excerpt: "An ASL-friendly, maker-centric camp at Burning Man 2016."
 ---

 Backfire came to the playa for the first time in 2016.
 We were given the location of Cosimo and 7:15 by the fine folks at placement!